the-turing-way/the-turing-way/book/website/communication/citable/citable-cff.md

 title: "My research software"
 ```

-However, adding more fields can help you have more descriptive metadata of your software.
+However, adding more fields can help you create more descriptive metadata of your software.
 The example below also provides important information of software such as version, release date, DOI, license, keywords.

 ```yaml
 abstract: "This is my awesome research software.
 It does many things."